rails background-jobs migration

 Observability & Dashboards

 Mount Mission Control - Jobs as your replacement for Sidekiq Web.
 Swap mount Sidekiq::Web, at: '/sidekiq' for mount MissionControl::Jobs::Engine, at: '/jobs' behind the same admin authentication, and you keep active, failed, scheduled, and recurring job views with retry and discard actions.
-During migration it’s the one place to confirm jobs are landing on Solid Queue, watch the failed queue as you flip retry semantics, and verify recurring jobs fire after the deploy-N / deploy-N+1 cutover.
-For installation, securing the dashboard in production, the console API, and alerting, see the dedicated post on monitoring Solid Queue with Mission Control.
+During migration it's the one place to confirm jobs are landing on Solid Queue, watch the failed queue as you flip retry semantics, and verify recurring jobs fire after the deploy-N / deploy-N+1 cutover.
+For installation, securing the dashboard, the console API, and alerting, see the dedicated post on monitoring Solid Queue with Mission Control.

 Rolling Deploys & Zero-Downtime Cutovers